Brooklyn Nets vs. Memphis Grizzlies: Injury Report

 Nets Injuries:

-OUT: Trendon Watford (hamstring), Day'Ron Sharpe (hamstring), Bojan Bogdanovic (foot), Nic Claxton (left hamstring), Dariq Whitehead (G League assignment)
+OUT: Bojan Bogdanovic (foot), Day'Ron Sarpe (hamstring), Ben Simmons (injury management), Trendon Watford (hamstring), Dariq Whitehead (G League assignment)

 Grizzlies Injuries:

-OUT: GG Jackson (right fifth metatarsal), Luke Kennard (left foot), Cam Spencer (right ankle), Vince Williams Jr. (left tibial)
+OUT: Desmond Bane (oblique), GG Jackson (fifth metatarsal), Luke Kennard (foot), Marcus Smart (ankle), Cam Spencer (ankle), Vince Williams Jr (tibial)

-QUESTIONABLE: Zach Edey (right calf), Jon Konchar (right posterior tibial), Ja Morant (right thigh)

-Whitehead's absence won't impact much, as the former Duke star heads to Brooklyn's G League affiliate Long Island Nets.
-Outside of the Claxton and Whitehead designations, the three Nets who've missed every regular season game thus far continue to sit out.

 Want to join the discussion?
 Like Nets on SI on Facebook and follow us on Twitter to stay up to date on all the latest Nets news.
 You can also meet the team behind the coverage.